iNethi/master-builder/README.md

 Select MySQL/MariaDB (under configure the database)

 - Database user: inethi
-- password: iNethi#2021
+- password: <the password you set in the builder>
 - database name: inethi_nextcloud
-- database: inethi-mysql
+- database: inethi-nextcloud-mysql

 Once Nextcloud launches login as administrator